Nuclear00/C-calculator/README.md

-# The-C-programming-language
+# C-things
-Hello!
-In this repository I'm going to publish some of my projects or MAYBE tutorials.
-#### Im a beginner in C.
+- Here you can find a calculator, converters and a password code written in C...